-While everyone will have different triggers, and levels of discomfort, one common trait shared by people with social anxiety is avoidance.
+Everyone will have different triggers, and levels of discomfort, but one common trait shared by people with social anxiety is avoidance.
 When you begin to alter your behavior, and avoid daily tasks, as a way to cope with anxiety it may be considered a disorder.

 Social anxiety is more than just not wanting to be around people.
 It’s the emotional response to social situations like fear, nervousness, and anxiety that may result in complete avoidance of interaction with other people.

 - Fear of being judged by others

 - Concern over appearing anxious

 - Fear of symptoms like sweating, or trembling due to nervousness